-The second set of indicators measures the efficiency of the water supply for the sector. manufacturing Many manufacturing sectors depend on reliable and efficient sources of water for their operations.
+The second set of indicators measures the efficiency of the water supply for the manufacturing sector.\\\ Many manufacturing sectors depend on reliable and efficient sources of water for their operations.

-The third set of indicators evaluates the efficiency of infrastructure services by quantifying the delays in obtaining electricity, telephone water, and delays connections.
-Service impose additional costs on firms and may act as barriers to entry and investment.
+The third set of indicators evaluates the efficiency of infrastructure services by quantifying the delays in obtaining electricity, water, and telephone connections.
+Service delays impose additional costs on firms and may act as barriers to entry and investment.